History of American Football Day

-Just because high school is over, doesn’t mean you can’t enjoy the sport anymore, there are plenty of local leagues that need good, strong-bodied players to join their ranks.
+Just because high school is over doesn’t mean you can’t enjoy the sport anymore.
+There are plenty of local leagues that need good, strong-bodied players to join their ranks.
 In fact, there are probably a lot of leagues that need even mediocre, soft-bodied players to round out their team.
 The whole reason is to have fun so why not check out the local league and see if you make the cut?

 Start a football pool

 Nothing brings the office together like a little friendly wager, and there’s no better way to get everyone involved than by centering it around America’s favorite sport.
-If there are three things everyone thinks they’re an expert on it’s music, movies, and football.
+If there are three things everyone thinks they’re an expert on, it’s music, movies, and football.
 Instead of having to put up listening to Justin in Customer Service talk about his playoff predictions, why not get him to put his money where his mouth is.

-Call over your friends, because it’s game night
+Call over your friends on game nights

 Why We Love American Football Day